milgit-007/challenge_portfolio_milena/README.md

 📌 Test cases can be useful when converting tests into automated scripts.

-📌 Test cases can be a very good source of information about the system for new team members
+📌 Test cases can be a very good source of information about the system for new team members.

 📌 Test cases can also be used in acceptance testing to confirm that the application works as expected.

 📌 When writing test cases based on requirements, user stories and acceptance criteria, we can find defects and inconsistencies in them.

+📌 By writing test cases, we can prepare test data that may be needed during test execution.

 ## ✔️<a name="task2_04">Subtask 4</a>